Ty France Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels rank 14th in baseball in home runs given up (67 total, one per game).
+- Angels pitchers combine to rank 15th in baseball in home runs allowed (69 total, 1.1 per game).

-- Ohtani (5-2) gets the starting nod for the Angels in his eighth start of the season.
-He has a 3.30 ERA in 71 2/3 innings pitched, with 96 strikeouts.

-- The righty last appeared in relief on Saturday, when he tossed six innings against the Houston Astros, allowing five earned runs while giving up nine hits.
+- The left-hander last pitched on Saturday against the Houston Astros, when he threw 3 1/3 innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.